SabeelSaleem/atomic_configuration_analysis/README.md

   -- POSCAR Path must be defined and Core atom must be chosen within structure to search for neighbors.
 Defined at Configuration Settings in main.

-  -- Analyzes set number of closest neighboring atoms which can be set to any number of neighbors defined in init as self.number_of_neighbors = #
+  -- Analyzes set number of closest neighboring atoms which can be set to any number defined in init as self.number_of_neighbors = 6

       *Note: Will need to set classifications manually if changing number of neighboring atoms to analyze.

 Only aca.py needed to run analysis tool.
 Other files are for archival purposes only.